Interview with Ann W. Jarvie,

 Q: What is your background?

 A: I have a B.A. in journalism and more than twenty-five years’ experience as an award-winning writer in advertising and public relations agencies, both in South Carolina and Chicago.
-I now live near Phoenix, Arizona, where I spend part of my time as a freelance copywriter and the rest writing fiction.

 Q: Your novel contains spiritual insights and mystical secrets.
 How did this come about?